 News & articles

-The Light of Christ, the newest book by Fr.
-Thomas Joseph White, O.P., has been released by The Catholic University of America Press (order online).
-Fr.
-White says of his book, “My goal is to make explicit in a few broad strokes the shape of Catholicism.
+Of The Light of Christ, published by The Catholic University of America Press, author Fr.
+Thomas Joseph White, O.P., says, “My goal is to make explicit in a few broad strokes the shape of Catholicism.
 I hope to outline its inherent intelligibility, or form, as a mystery that is at once visible and invisible, ancient and contemporary, mystical and reasonable.”
 Fr.
+White was awarded the Charles Cardinal Journet Prize by the Aquinas Center for Theological Renewal at Ave Maria University.
+Fr.
 White appeared on EWTN Radio’s “Morning Glory.”
-He discussed his book at the Catholic Information Center on October 2, was interviewed by Catholic World Report, and appeared on EWTN News Nightly.
+He discussed his book at the Catholic Information Center, was interviewed by Catholic World Report, and appeared on EWTN News Nightly.
 Writing in the National Catholic Register, Fr.
 Paul Scalia says that Fr.
 White “shines the light of serious teaching and reflection into the darkness of emotionalism.”
 In First Things, George Weigel puts the The Light of Christ in his yearly list of recommendations for Christmas gifts, writing, “His work exemplifies the Catholic renaissance inspired by St. John Paul II and Pope Benedict XVI, and his book makes the searching skeptic think, and then think again, about what the fullness of Catholic faith means.”